 On June 3, 2019, Fannie Mae and Freddie Mac began issuing new, common, single mortgage-backed securities, formally known as the Uniform Mortgage-Backed Security ("UMBS").
-The UMBS finance the same types of fixed-rate mortgages that currently back Fannie Mae Securities and Freddie Mac Securities and will continue to be guaranteed by either Fannie Mae or Freddie Mac depending upon which issues the UMBS.
-The UMBS have characteristics similar to Fannie Mae Certificates and Freddie Mac will offer investors the opportunity to exchange existing Freddie Mac Securities for "mirror" UMBS backed by the same loans as the existing securities.
-Proceeds of the Series Bonds will be to be used to purchase Program Securities, which include UMBS.
+The UMBS finance the same types of fixed-rate mortgages that back Fannie Mae Securities and Freddie Mac Securities issued before that date and are guaranteed by either Fannie Mae or Freddie Mac depending upon which issues the UMBS.
+The UMBS have characteristics similar to Fannie Mae Securities that are not UMBS and Freddie Mac is offering investors the opportunity to exchange existing Freddie Mac Securities for "mirror" UMBS backed by the same loans as the existing securities.
+Proceeds of the Series Bonds will be used to purchase Program Securities, which include UMBS.
 For purposes of this Official Statement, the term "Program Securities" includes UMBS.